-Preferred minimum buffer distances are set out in Tables 1 to 3 (page 160).
+Preferred minimum buffer distances are set out in Tables 1 to 3 (page 145).
 It should be noted that buffer separation is not a substitute for good management of sheds, nor will observation of these distances without consideration of other factors ensure no odour problems off site.

-The buffer distances set out in this Appendix do not

-represent the minimum distances required before a

-a piggery be unable to meet the stipulated buffer distances, greater account will be taken of any concerns expressed by neighbours and more emphasis placed upon means of abating odorous emissions.
+The buffer distances set out in this Appendix do not represent the minimum distances required before a resource consent will be considered.
+However, should a piggery be unable to meet the stipulated buffer distances, greater account will be taken of any concerns expressed by neighbours and more emphasis placed upon means of abating odorous emissions.